owlchester/kanka/README.md

 ## Concepts

 The app revolves around the concept of `Entities`.
-This are for example:
+These include, for example:

 * Characters
 * Items